-Before joining the Legal Unit in 2019, Matthijs worked as an attorney-at-law in social litigation, corporate and transactional practice for ten years.
+Before joining the Legal Unit in 2019, Matthijs worked as an attorney-at-law in social litigation, corporate and transactional practice for 10 years.
 Matthijs holds an LL.B. in Dutch law and LL.M. in EU law from the University of Amsterdam and has been a registered Dutch attorney-at-law since 2010.
 With an interest in art and music, he is a member of a foundation for modern art and guitarist/singer in a rock band.

 Legal Counsel Campaigns

-Richard advises campaigns on Climate & Energy, Forests and Food, and GoodLife (Air Quality and Liveable Cities).
+Richard advises campaigns on Climate & Energy and GoodLife (Air Quality and Liveable Cities).
 He works on climate-related strategic litigation.
 He is a barrister (England & Wales, 1971) and also practised at the New York Bar (1982-2000).
 Over four decades his practice has focused on major human rights litigation, environmental justice, domestic and international criminal law, and post-conflict resolution.
 He served as lead counsel at the International Criminal Tribunal for the former Yugoslavia from 2007-2014.
 He is a member of Garden Court Chambers, London.

 Senior Legal Counsel Strategic Defence, attorney-at-law (New York)

 Daniel oversees the Legal Unit’s strategic defence work, which includes assessing risks of actions and publications, handling incoming litigations, and protecting the rights that the organisation needs to play its watchdog role, such as freedom of expression, association and assembly.
 Daniel has served in the Legal Unit, with a brief hiatus, since 2008.
 His other experience includes working as a legal officer at Article 19, the global campaign for freedom of expression, and as legal officer freedom of assembly, expression and information at the Open Society Justice Initiative.
 Daniel holds degrees in law from the University of Amsterdam and Columbia University.
-He has been a member of the Bar of New York since 2005 and serves on the Board of Directors of the Article 20 Network.
+He has been a member of the Bar of New York since 2005 and serves on the Board of Directors of the Arena for Journalism in Europe and the Article 20 Network.
 He is based at the offices of Greenpeace Nordic in Copenhagen.